-For more than three decades, Warren Gorrell Jr. ’79 worked as a corporate lawyer for the firm now known as Hogan Lovells, where he is CEO emeritus.
+For more than three decades, Warren Gorrell Jr. ’79 has worked as a corporate lawyer for the firm now known as Hogan Lovells, where he is CEO emeritus and partner.
 Gorrell joined the firm’s predecessor, Hogan & Hartson, three days after graduating from the Law School and became the first equity partner to advance to that role within six years.
-He went on to lead some of the nation’s most complex mergers and acquisitions transactions, and IPO offerings involving real estate investment trusts and other real estate companies.
+He has led some of the nation’s most complex mergers and acquisitions transactions, and IPO offerings involving real estate investment trusts and other real estate companies.
 Throughout his management career as chair of Hogan & Hartson and later as co-CEO of Hogan Lovells, Gorrell maintained an active practice — a rarity among law firm leaders.
-Retired since the end of 2016, he credits his professional success to calculated risk-taking, dedication to each assignment — big or small — and, most importantly, access to education.
+Gorrell credits his professional success to calculated risk-taking, dedication to each assignment — big or small — and, most importantly, access to education.
 As only the second person in his family to attend college, he experienced firsthand the transformative power of higher education.
 A longtime supporter of the Law School and UVA Law alumni network, Gorrell said he believes that giving back through strong alumni engagement is the key to strengthening the school, its reputation, and its constituents around the globe.

-Catherine M. Keating ’87, CEO of BNY Mellon Wealth Management, also served as president and CEO of Commonfund, a global nonprofit serving endowments, foundations, and public-sector investors.
+Catherine M. Keating ’87 is the CEO of BNY Mellon Wealth Management and a member of the BNY Mellon Executive Committee.
+Before joining BNY Mellon, Keating served as president and CEO of Commonfund, a global nonprofit serving endowments, foundations, and public-sector investors.
 She was Commonfund’s first female CEO.
-Before that, she spent nearly two decades at JPMorgan Chase & Co., where her various roles included head of Investment Management for the Americas and CEO of the U.S. Private Bank.
+Prior to Commonfund, Keating spent nearly two decades at JPMorgan Chase & Co., where her various roles included head of Investment Management for the Americas and CEO of the U.S. Private Bank, as well as member of the firm's executive committee.
 She has been named among the “Most Powerful Women in Banking” and “Most Powerful Women in Finance” by American Banker.
 For Keating, nonprofits hold a special significance.
 Upon losing her father at age 8, she and her three younger siblings found support and guidance from several nonprofit organizations, including their Catholic private school and Girl Scout and Boy Scout troops.
 These experiences instilled in Keating an eagerness to give back to the nonprofit world.
 She serves on the UVA Law School Foundation Board of Trustees and delivered the 2017 commencement address.

 David C. Burke ’93